Surfing the Web at Work

 Should You Monitor Employees?

-Despite this increase, the monitoring of employee time and use online is a signal of distrust and incongruent with an employee-oriented culture that regards employees as the chief assets of the company.
+The monitoring of employee time and use online is a signal of distrust and incongruent with an employee-oriented culture that regards employees as the chief assets of the company.

 Electronic surveillance of employees at work can yield results that are beneficial to the employer in controlling abuse.
 They can protect an employer's interests in a lawsuit—or not—depending on the nature of the situation.